VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 A pro athlete may be 'doing me' (e.g. has the same sex/ethnicity as me), but if I only focus on the differences between us (e.g. how much better they are at sport), I'll be daunted and feel they're un-relatable, their prowess unattainable.
 There is some common ground, there's a *potential* to relate, but it takes some extra effort to *actually* relate.

-**We need to deliberately focus on what we have in common,** not define ourselves by our differences.
+**We need to deliberately focus on what we have in common,** rather than defining ourselves by our differences.
 When reconciling different groups (e.g. the French and the British) let's focus on what we have in common (e.g. both loving cheese) and the places where the channel dividing us is narrowest (the best places to build a bridge e.g. Calais and Dover), rather than how far-apart are our capitols (e.g. Paris and London).

 {% comment %}